 - The cake can also be served with a rose water flavored whipped cream that is lightly sweetened with some powdered sugar.

-- Alternatively you may drizzle a rose water glaze prepared by mixing 1 to 2 tbsp rose water with 1/2 cup fine powdered sugar.
+- Alternatively you may drizzle a rose water glaze prepared by mixing 1 to 2 tablespoon rose water with ½ cup fine powdered sugar.

 - If using the rose water whipped cream or glaze, then try to use less syrup.